Skip to main content

 Part-time BYU students and non-BYU students will need to pay an additional fee for enrolling in the prep class.

-Students should plan to join the group in London on 29 April and remain with the program until its conclusion on 16 June in Athens.
+Students should plan to join the group in Athens on 23 June and remain with the program until its conclusion on 28 July in Athens.

 Students must meet all country- and program-specific COVID and health requirements for travel.